 When in the House of Representatives, the Prime Minister sits at the central table in front of the government and directly opposite the Leader of the Opposition.
 As the head of the Australian Government, they take the lead in presenting major speeches to Parliament about government policy and answering many questions directed to the government during Question Time.

 The Australian Constitution

 Although the Prime Minister is often seen as the most important person in Parliament, the role is not mentioned in the Australian Constitution.
-The Prime Minister works according to practices and customs that developed over hundreds of years in the United Kingdom Parliament and were then adopted by the Australian Parliament.
+The Prime Minister works according to practices and customs that developed over hundreds of years in the British Parliament and were then adopted by the Australian Parliament.